Linaro/website/_posts/2011/12/2011-12-08-the-linaro-android-platform-team-is-busy-as-always.markdown

   * Progress on bug "[hdmi display not working with staging-origen manifest](https://bugs.launchpad.net/linaro-android/+bug/888644)".

-  * Progress on ICS bringup and feature enablement on ARM VExpress-A9.
+  * Progress on ICS bringup and feature enablement on Arm VExpress-A9.

 ### Bugs fixed>